Here's a list of all Chrome components, how to update them individually, and what they mean.

-By default, Google Chrome automatically updates itself in the background, just like Windows 10.
+Google Chrome automatically updates itself in the background, just like Windows 10.
 The best thing is, unlike Windows 10, Chrome waits until you restart the browser manually to apply the downloaded updates.
-While updating the Chrome browser, it also automatically updates any Chrome components as and when the updates are available.
+While updating the Chrome browser, it also automatically updates relevant components, if the update is available.

-Now, this is all good and well.
-However, there will be times when chrome might fail to update one or more of the Chrome components.
+However, there will be times when Chrome might fail to update one or more of the components.
 In those situations, depending on the Chrome component, you might have to deal with crashes, odd behavior, and slowness.

 What Are Chrome Components?